Spidfail/vim_config/README.md

 ### Any advice ?

-You also can install incone's scheme for your NERDTree.

 You can open a terminal in vim by typing `:term`.

+You also can install incon's scheme for your NERDTree : check [vim-devicons](https://github.com/ryanoasis/vim-devicons) for more.

 Try to insall and use [FZF](https://github.com/junegunn/fzf) or *Fuzzy finder*.
 This is a blazzing faste finder with many options.
 It can be used inside and outside of Vim, for example in your terminal.

 Good luck with Vim,
 Don't forget to learn his power step by step not all at once.